 NYAS (National Youth Advocacy Service) is the local children’s rights and advocacy service.
-It is independent and is not part of Childrens Services.
+It is independent and not part of Children's Services.
 It is free and confidential.

-If you want to contact an advocate at any other time phone 0300 30 3131 or ask your social worker to get in touch for you.
+If you want to contact an advocate at any other time, call 0300 303131, or ask your social worker to get in touch for you.

-If you are concerned about the way you are being treated or any of the decisions that are being made by social services and you can’t sort this out, then you have the right to complain.
+If you are concerned about the way you are being treated or any of the decisions that are being made by social services, you have the right to complain.

 What happens next